 The next bit of code we’ll be using will scale our data features using a Python function called standardization.
 The function operates by subtracting each value of the feature by the mean of all the values of that feature, and then dividing that difference by the standard deviation of the feature.
 Doing this will allow all the values to be within three numbers, or values, of each other.
 Standardization is a commonly used data preprocessing technique.
 Another feature scaling function we could have used is normalization, which works by subtracting each feature value by the minimum and then dividing that by the difference of the maximum and minimum.
 Normalization puts all values between 0 and 1.
 However, normalization is a recommended data preprocessing technique when most of your features exhibit a normal distribution – which may not always be the case.
 Since standardization would work for both cases, we’ll be using it here.

 from sklearn.preprocessing import StandardScaler sc = StandardScaler() #sc = standard scaler variable x_train = sc.fit_transform(x_train)#only apply feature scaling to numerical values x_test = sc.transform(x_test)

 Above, we begin by importing the class

 sklearn preprocessing module.
 After this, we create an object of the class in the variable sc.
 Since we’ll be applying it to all our values, we don’t need to pass any parameters.
 Then, we take the training set X and fit our standard scalar object only on the columns containing independent values.
 We have to do this same process for the testing values, which is why we have

 Data preprocessing techniques are important to create a final product out of data sets.
 The above were two common steps or methods of data preprocessing with Python.

-For more information about the workings behind machine learning, we recommend the following articles:
+For more information about the workings behind machine learning and data analysis, we recommend the following articles: